Marketing For Service Business: The Dos and Don'ts

 Do you run a service business, like residential cleaning or automotive repair?
-As an owner, you might be constantly thinking about how to advertise your business and get more customers.
-There are plenty of techniques and approaches out there with success stories of big brands.
+As an owner, you might constantly think about how to advertise your business and get more customers.
+There are plenty of techniques and approaches with success stories of big brands.
 But before you implement any of the promising advert ideas you’ve heard of, consider that marketing a local business is always a different ballgame.

-Whereas marketing a corporation or a product is straightforward (think: advertisements), marketing a local services business can feel like you're throwing yourself at a wall.
-When you market a corporation, you use the company's name and logo; when you market a product, you show the product and the advantages that it provides.
+Whereas brand or product marketing is straightforward (think: advertisements), marketing a local services business can feel like throwing yourself at a wall.
+When you market a corporation, you use the company's name and logo; when you market a product, you show the product and its advantages.
 With a local service business, you're marketing a specific place and that place's benefits.
 For example, when promoting a tire shop, you're talking about the location and the value — whether that value is in the specialization, in the community, in the qualified staff, or the wide range of assortment.

 Most of the time, the best marketing strategy for a small service business is to be genuine.
 However, if your company is truly struggling to get new clients, here are some dos and don'ts you should follow.

-Every company is different, so different strategies will work better for some than others.
+Every company is different, so different service marketing strategies will work better for some than others.
 Below are a few local marketing tips to keep in mind for small businesses.

-The First Rule of Marketing for Services Companies: Build a Strong Web Presence
+The First Rule of Marketing for Services Companies: Build a Strong Online Presence

-When people are looking for your services, they are going to search the Internet.
-When your website has lots of good information about it, they will be sure to find you.
-Your website should be easy for everyone to read, no matter their background.
-Surround your site with images of your work, your employees, and your company, showcase your products and services, communicate with prospects, and conveniently accept payments.
-It's also important to make sure it's optimized for search engines, which can help you rank higher for your desired keywords.
-You can also integrate your site or inventory management system to eCommerce platforms and sell spare parts or accessories online.
+When people are looking for your services, they will search the Internet.
+When your website has lots of good information, they will find you.
+Your website should be easy for everyone to read, regardless of background.
+Surround your site with images of your work, employees, and company, showcase your products and services, communicate with prospects, and conveniently accept payments.
+It's also essential to ensure it's optimized for search engines, which can help you rank higher for your desired keywords.
+You can also integrate your site or inventory management system into eCommerce platforms and sell spare parts or accessories online.

-If you're not ready for a full-fledged website, you can start promoting your business on social media.
-The first thing is to choose the best platform that suits your company.
-If it’s a personal venture or has a small staff, then Instagram or Twitter may be more appropriate for reaching potential customers.
+You can promote your business on social media if you need more time to prepare for a full-fledged website.
+The first is choosing the best social media platform that suits your company.
+Instagram may be more appropriate for reaching potential customers if it’s a personal venture or has a small staff.
 On the other hand, if you are a small business with a team, Facebook is probably the best place to start.
-Whatever you choose, your content should be unique.
+Whatever you choose, your social media posts should be unique.

-When you get noticed by your prospects online, be ready to effectively process new requests.
-E.g. in Orderry, you automatically get all leads from different sources to your CRM to not miss out on any opportunity.
+When you get noticed by your prospects online, be ready to process new requests effectively.
+E.g., in Orderry, you automatically get all leads from different sources to your customer base to process them immediately.